How to Grow the String of Dolphins Plant

 a gardener mixing a DIY potting soil for string of dolphins plant

 String of dolphins holds a lot of water, but, like its namesake animal, it isn’t suited for dry environments.
-It doesn’t like to dry out for long, but it is also susceptible to root rot.
-That means that even though it benefits from slightly more frequent watering than most succulents, it needs a loose, well-draining soil and good drainage for good root health.
+It doesn’t like to dry out for long but is also susceptible to root rot.
+That means that even though it benefits from slightly more frequent watering than most succulents, it needs loose, well-draining soil and good drainage for good root health.

 Commercially available cactus/succulent-specific potting mixes will work, but the ideal is to mix your own potting blend for succulents.
 Not only is it much better for growing succulents than anything you’ll find at a big-box store, it also saves you money, and you can blend different ratios for different purposes and plant species.